dchest/imgpreview/README.md

 Installation
 ------------

-To install, you need Go and a C compiler (e.g., Xcode on a Mac).
+To install, you need Go and C compilers.
 Use `go get github.com/dchest/imgpreview` to install the program (ignore compiler warnings).

-If there's a demand, I may eventually make binaries for macOS available.
+If there's demand, I may eventually make binaries for macOS available.
 Or someone can make a homebrew package.

 Usage